apache/airflow/docs/apache-airflow/ui.rst

 .............

-The landing time for a task instance is the delta between the dag run's data interval end (typically this means when the dag "should" run) and the task instance completion time.
+The landing time for a task instance is the delta between the dag run's data interval end (typically this means when the dag "should" run) and the dag run completion time.

 ------------